-From there you continue to Yamashita Park that stretches along Yokohama’s waterfront.
+You continue to Yamashita Park, which stretches along Yokohama’s waterfront.

-There is a pleasant promenade that runs along the water, with views of the bay and the ships.
+A pleasant promenade runs along the water, with views of the bay and the ships.

-In addition there is a a variety of restaurants and shops, and a natural hot spring foot bath for dipping tired feet.
+In addition, there is a variety of restaurants and shops and a natural hot spring foot bath for dipping tired feet.